Lawrence, Nassau County, New York: History

 Old Lawrence, or Back Lawrence, is a part of the village, comprising many large homes, mansions, beach side villas and former plantations with very large property, a few dating back to the time of the American Revolution.
 This area, like Hewlett is unique because its rural affluence is similar in character to the more well known Gold Coast of the North Shore instead of being more urbanized like the rest of the South Shore of Nassau County.
-One of the area's oldest structures, Rock Hall – once home to two prominent families, the Martins and Hewletts – was constructed during colonial times and is now an active museum.
+One of the area's oldest structures, Rock Hall – once home to two prominent families, the Martins and Hewletts – was constructed during colonial times and is now an active museum, Hewlett still being the most expensive city in the 5 towns.

 Beginning in 1869, a railroad line was completed which originated in New York City and ran through the part of Long Island now called The Five Towns.
 Part of the land in that area was acquired by three brothers with the surname "Lawrence," which is who the Village was eventually named after.
 During the second half of the 19th century, it was a main vacation spot for the wealthy families until the 1890s.
 A series of hurricanes and nor'easters altered the coastline considerably and destroyed a large beachfront hotel.
 Lawrence could no longer boast direct access to the sands along the Atlantic Ocean.
 At the same time, Lawrence began to become a suburb, a village with schools, public facilities, better roads and a large town area that expanded into what it is now today.

 In 1897, Lawrence incorporated as a village.
 This enabled it to gain local control of zoning and govern itself through municipal home rule.

 Lawrence, or most notably Old Lawrence, was formerly home to a large upper class of White Anglo-Saxon Protestant families who lived there since the time of the American Revolution.
 From the 1940s to 1980s, it became a center of Reform and Conservative Jewish life that included the largest Reform synagogue on Long Island (Temple Israel).
 Many noteworthy residents grew up in Lawrence during this period.

 In the late 1980s, Lawrence saw a large migration of Modern Orthodox Jews.
 The Orthodox Jewish communities are close to the more Haredi nearby center of Far Rockaway which has more yeshivas for the children and younger members as well as a variety of kosher restaurants and communal organizations.
 Central Avenue in Lawrence (and its continuation in Cedarhurst) has a large and growing number of kosher restaurants and other business catering to the Orthodox community.